 - Have a clear structure that you can fall back on.
 Everything is outlined, including the timeframes, so you just simply follow the instructions.

-- You get to think through the tasks and activities that must be completed, so there is less risk of wasting time on duplicating or busywork.
+- You get to think through the tasks in a time planner app and activities in online schedule maker that must be completed, so there is less risk of wasting time on duplicating or busywork.